spidey1202/C-Shell/README.md

 ## Introduction

-A Linux shell implemented in C that supports pipes, background processes, etc.
+C-Shell is a Linux shell implemented in C that supports pipes, background processes, and more.

-## Run the shell
+## Run the Shell

-1. Clone this directory and `cd` into it.
+1. Clone this repository and navigate to the project directory.
-2. Run the command `make`.
+2. Run the command `make` to build the shell.
-3. Run `./Shell` to get a prompt of the form `Shell:path$ `.
+3. Execute `./Shell` to start the shell.
+You will see a prompt of the form `Shell:path$ `.
-4. Run any command in the shell.
-It can entail as many spaces, and the shell accounts for those.
+4. Enter commands in the shell.
+Multiple commands can be separated by pipes (`|`).
-5. In order to exit, run `exit` or press `CTRL+D` on empty prompt.
+5. To exit the shell, run the `exit` command or press `CTRL+D` on an empty prompt.
-6. Use `make clean` to remove object files and executable file.
+6. Use `make clean` to remove object files and the executable file.

+## Memory Leaks

+1. Install **Valgrind** using the command `apt install valgrind`.
+2. Run `make valgrind` to check for memory leaks.
+This command runs the `./Shell` executable file in the Valgrind environment.

 ## Features

 ### Commands

-Shell can execute the command of format: `command1 [ < infile] [ | command ]* [ > outfile] [&]`.
+The shell supports the execution of commands in the following format: `command1 [ < infile] [ | command ]* [ > outfile] [&]`.

-#### Builtin Commands
+#### Built-in Commands

-I have defined these commands, which are contained within the shell.

-1. `cd [absolute or relative path]`
+The following built-in commands are supported:

-   - Changing the directory to the specified directory throws an error if the directory does not exist.
+1. `cd [path]`: Change the current directory to the specified directory.
+An error is thrown if the directory does not exist.
-2. `history`
-   - Displays last 10 commands.
+   - Example: `cd Documents/` navigates to the "Documents" directory.
-   - The number of commands to be stored in history is determined by `HISTORY_QUEUE_SIZE` macros in [shell.c](shell.c).
+2. `history`: Display the last 10 commands executed.
+The number of commands stored in history can be configured using the `HISTORY_QUEUE_SIZE` macro in [shell.c](shell.c).
-   - Every input will be stored in history, given it is not same as the last input.
-3. `!num`
+   - Example: Running `history` shows a list of the previous commands executed.
+3. `!num`: Re-run the command numbered `num` from the history.
+A negative number can be used to refer to commands relative to the last command (e.g., `!-1` runs the previous command).
+Piping can also be used with this command (e.g., `!3 | head -n 1`).
-   - It reruns the command numbered _num_ in the list of commands returned by history.
-Otherwise throws an error.
+   - Example: `!5` re-executes the fifth command from the history.
-   - It also works with a negative number, e.g. `!-1` runs the last command.
-   - It can be combined with piping, e.g. ` !3 | head -n 1`.
-4. `jobs`
-   - Displays all the background jobs running, terminated, or completed along with their pid.
+4. `jobs`: Display information about background jobs, including their process IDs.
+   - Example: Running `jobs` shows the currently running background jobs.
-5. `kill [ %num | pid ]`
-   - Kills the process by sending _SIGKILL_ signal.
-   - If `%num` is used, it kills the process numbered _num_ in the list of background processes returned by jobs.
-Otherwise throws an error.
-   - If `pid` is used, it kills the process which has this _pid_.
+5. `kill [%num | pid]`: Terminate a process by sending the `SIGKILL` signal.
+If `%num` is used, it refers to a process by its number in the list of background processes returned by `jobs`.
+Otherwise, an error is thrown.
+If `pid` is used, it refers to a process by its process ID.
-6. `help`
+   - Example: `kill %3` terminates the background process with job number 3.
-   - Displays the syntax of the command accepted by the shell and all the builtin commands.
+6. `help`: Display the syntax accepted by the shell and information about all the built-in commands.

 ### Background Processes

-- To run a process in the background, follow the command with a '&' symbol.
-E.g. `gedit file_name.ext &`.
+- To run a process in the background, append the command with the '&' symbol.
+For example: `gedit file_name.ext &`.
-- Upon termination of a background process, the shell prints its PID and exit status
+- Upon termination of a background process, the shell prints its process ID and exit status.

 ### Additional Features

-1. `CTRL-C`

-   - Sends SIGINT signal to the current foreground job of the shell.
-   - If there is no foreground job, then the signal does not have any effect.
+1. `CTRL-C`: Sends the `SIGINT` signal to the current foreground job of the shell.
+If there is no foreground job, the signal has no effect.

-2. `CTRL-D`

-   - Logs you out of the shell without having any impact on the terminal.
-   - Works only on empty prompt
+2. `CTRL-D`: Logs you out of the shell without impacting the terminal.
+This shortcut only works on an empty prompt.

-3. Input-Output redirection & piping

-   - Handles `<`, `>`, and `|` operators appropriately, wherever they are in the command
-   - Throws error if syntax is incorrect
+3. Input-Output Redirection and Piping: The shell handles input/output redirection (`<`, `>`) and piping (`|`) operators appropriately, ensuring correct syntax.
+An error is thrown if the syntax is